UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/functions_python.md

 :::
 ::::

-::::challenge{id=function-parameters, title="How do function parameters work?"}
+::::challenge{id=function-parameters title="How do function parameters work?"}

 It’s important to note that even though variables defined inside a function may use the same name as variables defined outside, they don’t refer to the same thing.
 This is because of variable **scoping**.